elo-enterprises/lab-notebooks/printer/operating-procedures.md

 * Next, check the mesh in Pronterface.
   * Physically connect the printer to a computer running Pronterface via the USB cable connection on the side of the electronics box.
   * Open Pronterface and connect the appropriate port to the printer.
   * On the printer console, go to Big-60 Calibration --> Unified Bed Leveling --> Send Mesh to PC.
 Inspect the data output in Pronterface, and verify that the largest variance is less than 1mm.
-If not, revisit the Tilt Calibration step.
+    * If the maximum variance is 1mm or more, repeat the tilt calibration step.
+    * If the tilt calibration does not fix the problem, look for damage to the PEI sheet, or even the bed itself.
+They may need to be replaced.

 * //INSERT DETAILS OF EEPROM AND ONLINE TOOL FOR MESH ADJUSTMENT